Best 20 Spots Beyond the Classics

 Located beside the very site where the famed Venetian composer once lived and worked, this waterfront church is best experienced during an evening concert, when an uplifting performance of The Four Seasons fills the church space.

-Be instantly transported to a bygone era with richly detailed decor, lavish historic garments and an interactive fragrance exhibition.
+Immerse yourself in a bygone era through richly detailed décor, lavish historic garments, and an interactive fragrance exhibition.

-Art museum documenting the evolution of Venetian art from the 13th to the 18th centuries.
+Art museum tracing the evolution of Venetian painting from the 13th to the 18th centuries, home to some of the city's most important masterpieces.

 Immerse yourself in one of Italy's finest art collections, featuring breathtaking canvases brimming with color, light and splendor.

-Step inside one of Venice’s most elegant palazzos, where direct, front-row views of Canal Grande are perfectly framed by graceful Gothic arches.
+Step inside one of Venice's most elegant palazzos, where direct, front-row views of the Grand Canal are perfectly framed by graceful Gothic arches.

 Only by stepping inside can you truly appreciate this half-millennium-old technological wonder, crowned by superb panoramic views from the upper terraces.